 |Disbursement of Proceeds||197.582(2)|

 A tax deed sale surplus occurs when a tax deed sale for a particular property results in the final selling price being higher than the opening bid amount.
 Excess proceeds shall be held and disbursed per Florida Statute 197.582.
-If funds are Unclaimed, The Clerk shall list the information on the Unclaimed Tax Deed Surplus List.
+The tax deed surplus case will be listed on the surplus funds tab within the tax deed search link.

 General Information Notice